Adam-Kay/Batch-Encoder/README.md

 # Batch-Encoder
 A small personal project.
-A .bat file which uses FFMPEG to encode a folder full of video files.
+A .bat file which uses FFmpeg to encode a folder full of video files.

 ## Dependencies:
 - [FFmpeg](https://github.com/GyanD/codexffmpeg)